hashicorp/terraform-aws-consul/modules/run-consul/README.md

 * `data-dir` (optional): The path to the Consul config folder.
 Default is to take the absolute path of `../data`, relative to the `run-consul` script itself.
 * `user` (optional): The user to run Consul as.
 Default is to use the owner of `config-dir`.
+* `enable-gossip-encryption` (optional): Enable encryption of gossip traffic between nodes.
+If set, you must also specify `gossip-encryption-key`.
+* `gossip-encryption-key` (optional): The key to use for encrypting gossip traffic.
+Must be specified with `enable-gossip-encryption`.
+* `enable-rpc-encryption` (optional): Enable encryption of RPC traffic between nodes.
+Must also specify `ca-file-path`, `cert-file-path` and `key-file-path`.
+* `ca-file-path` (optional): Path to the CA file used to verify outgoing connections.
+Must be specified with `enable-rpc-encryption`, `cert-file-path` and `key-file-path`.
+* `cert-file-path` (optional): Path to the certificate file used to verify incoming connections.
+Must be specified with `enable-rpc-encryption`, `ca-file-path`, and `key-file-path`.
+* `key-file-path` (optional): Path to the certificate key used to verify incoming connections.
+Must be specified with `enable-rpc-encryption`, `ca-file-path` and `cert-file-path`.
 * `skip-consul-config` (optional): If this flag is set, don't generate a Consul configuration file.
 This is useful if you have a custom configuration file and don't want to use any of of the default settings from `run-consul`.